My Town (Hollywood Undead song): Background

 The track was featured on several promotional trailers for the Capcom game Street Fighter X Tekken, and may be featured on the game's soundtrack.
 A remix of the song by Andrew W.K. was included on the 2011 remix album American Tragedy Redux.

 Music video

 A music video for My Town was announced on July 8, 2011 on Hollywood Undead's official website and also said that fans would be in the video if they recorded themselves in front of a famous landmark or in any other way they choose.
 Submissions then closed on July 22, 2011.
 Filming began in late July, but after almost two years, the music video is still nowhere to be seen and has no specific release date.
 It is possible that the video may not be officially released at all.
-However, it leaked on Vik Winchester's YouTube channel on June, 2013.
+However, it leaked on Vik Winchester's YouTube channel in June 2013.

 Reception

 Critical

 The track was individually reviewed by Gamings Rapture, which gave the track a nine out a possible ten.
 The reviewer praised the production on the track and called the chorus, "epic".
 The review proceeded to call the track, "easily one of the best tracks on the album," and pointed out mediocre verses as the track's only weakness.
 The review also noted the lyrics, stating, "It’s a anthem for your own town.
 Doesn’t matter where you’re from, you can sing it and mean it."
 A review by SoCal Music Today listed "My Town" as one of the key tracks on the album.